Sirrine-Jonathan/breakout_clone/README.md

  - More special moves using different keypresses.
  - Different sounds
  - Documentation
- - Better comments to explain the code to newbies
+ - Better comments to explain the code
- - If you want to reorganize the existing code
- - Anything else just go ahead and code it
- - Or open up an issue
+ -
  Hope you enjoy playing the game and the chance to practice building it up.